-As described in previous sections, different pipeline components exhibit certain self-X abilities like self-healing or self-configuration.
-Each of these components goes through MAPE-K process (realised as an

-Autonomic Manager, as presented in Figure 6).
-For some components (that correspond to core AI tasks), there is also human-in-the-loop support for more challenging activities, like labelling new datasets (such a request should come from the Autonomic Manager).
+As described in the document [D2.1] of s-X-AIPI, different pipeline components exhibit certain (self-X) abilities like self-Healing or self-Configuration.
+It means that each of these components will go through MAPE-K process (realized as Autonomic manager, as presented in Figure 3).
+For some components (that correspond to core AI tasks) there is also "Human in the loop", supporting some more challenging activities, like labeling of new datasets (notice that such a request should be outcome from the Autonomic manager).

-Therefore, the following can be stated:
+Therefore, we can state the following:

-- 1. The AI data pipeline executes AI processing related to the pilots, realizing desired AI applications (e.g. predictive maintenance, anomaly detection) based on the real-world data. - 2.
-Each component in the pipeline provides data about its own execution (like a log system). - 3.
-The Perceptor is responsible for offering this data to the Autonomic Manager (e.g. using a message bus system). - 4.
-The Autonomic Manager performs the corresponding self-x (based on MAPE-K) process, specific to each pilot application/scenario (as illustrated in the Figure 6). - 5.
-The results are sent to message bus or executed directly on the AI pipeline or involve human-in-theloop intervention.
+- 1) AI data pipeline executes AI processing related to the pilots, realizing desired AI applications (e.g. predictive maintenance, anomaly detection) based on the real world (data). - 2) each component in the pipeline provides data about the own execution (like in a log system). - 3) Perceptor is responsible for offering this data to the Autonomic Manager (e.g. using a Message Bus system). - 4) Autonomic Manager is doing corresponding self-x (based on MAPE-K) process, specific for each pilot application/scenario (as illustrated in the Figure 5). - 5) The results are sent to Message bus / or executed directly on the AI pipeline, or involving Human in the loop.